 5G’s ultra-low latency and high bandwidth capacity means building design information can be easily shared among teams, whether they are in the architect studio, or at the construction site.
 Prior to 5G, access to off-site data was not always reliable or speedy, even if customized Wi-Fi equipment was deployed on-site.
 In fact, construction workers would need to spend many hours for design plans to be downloaded and synchronized whenever there are changes.
 Designers in the back office would also not easily gain access to the latest on-the-ground situation at the construction site.
 These delays and potentials for miscommunication greatly impacted the productivity of everyone working on a particular development project, and sometimes teams even avoided communication because it was so troublesome.

 With 5G capabilities, the ability to optimize Building Information Modeling (BIM) performance opens up new paradigms for architectural design.
-Now, architects can utilize powerful computing platforms, including cloud services, to render building designs in Virtual Reality (VR) and observe the structures using VR headsets.
+Now, architects can utilize powerful computing platforms, including enterprise cloud computing services, to render building designs in Virtual Reality (VR) and observe the structures using VR headsets.
 These can also be easily shared with construction workers, so everyone can provide feedback in a much more timely, convenient, and accurate manner.

 While VR can be used during the design phase, Augmented Reality (AR) headsets supported by 5G can assist construction crew to accurately visualize design details at the construction site, providing important technical details in a heads-up format projected into the real world.
 Such AR headsets also help off-site experts, such as the studio designers, to view the construction site environment and more efficiently collaborate to resolve issues as the construction project proceeds.
 These are the same benefits offered by CITIC Telecom CPC’s award-winning DataHOUSE™ AR Remote Hand.
 The AR-based data center operations and maintenance solution enables field engineers across multiple locations to overcome the challenges of multiple languages and skillsets in multi-technology environments; as well as to manage installation and maintenance issues more efficiently and cost-effectively.